I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-generatecopyfilepaths.md

 <p>If the operation succeeds, the function should return <b>ERROR_SUCCESS</b>.
 Otherwise, it should return an error code defined in winerror.h.</p>

 ## -remarks
-<p>All <a href="NULL">Point and Print DLLs</a> must export a <b>GenerateCopyFilePaths</b> function, which is called by the print spooler.
+<p>All <a href="https://msdn.microsoft.com/7ead940e-8426-4756-890f-f3607dc1f9ca">Point and Print DLLs</a> must export a <b>GenerateCopyFilePaths</b> function, which is called by the print spooler.
 Its purpose is to allow a Point and Print DLL to modify the source or destination directory path, or both, before the print spooler copies print queue-associated files from a server to a client.
 (The files are copied when a client connects to a print server.
-For a complete description of the steps involved in creating a Point and Print connection, see <a href="NULL">Supporting Point and Print</a>.)</p>
+For a complete description of the steps involved in creating a Point and Print connection, see <a href="https://msdn.microsoft.com/a41bed5e-a006-4b9e-aa71-d2bcd154fae2">Supporting Point and Print</a>.)</p>

 <p>A Point and Print DLL executes on both the server and the client.
 The <b>GenerateCopyFilePaths</b> function should check the <i>dwFlags</i> argument to determine where it is executing.</p>